cloudshiftstrategies/aws_instance/README.md

 flow, log into AWS console, create the instance, copy the public IP and get back to work.
 And since I'm easily distracted, I'll probably browse the web a while before I get back to work. :-\

-This tool is designed to allow me to crank out at2.micro ec2 linux instance in a flash, without leaving the cli.
+This tool is designed to allow me to crank out a t2.micro ec2 linux instance in a flash, without leaving the cli.

 This repo includes two versions of the tool.
 * **cli_instance.sh** performs the operations using awscli and bash